The Community Builder

 - Slow initial growth that accelerates over time due to relatively high retention and referral

 That said, the standard for making effective referrals is high.
-In a recent On-demand Conversation, Morgan Klaas observed,
+In a recent conversation, Morgan Klaas observed,

 Referrals are an expenditure of political and social capital, and that bank is really finite.
 People really want to be sure you’re going to represent them well in the eyes of others.